§ 7990 Definitions.

 (3) The number of participants entering drug counseling and treatment, and the number of referrals made by the program for drug counseling and treatment;

-(4) Data on participants regarding HIV testing, counseling, and/or other social services;
+(4) Data on participants regarding HIV testing and other communicable disease testing, counseling, or other social services;

 (5) Assessment of the impact of the program on needle and syringe sharing and other high risk behaviors;

-(6) Impact on the transmission of HIV infection among injection drug users;
+(6) Impact on the transmission of HIV and hepatitis infection among injection drug users and their contacts;

 (7) Other data as requested by the Director or Oversight Committee to assess the cost effectiveness and strengths and weaknesses of the program.

 (a) Each program participant shall be issued an identification card with an identification number.
 The identification number shall be cross-indexed to a confidential record containing pertinent data on the participant.

 (b) Information obtained by the program that would identify program participants, including program records is: